How To Maximize Your Personal Injury Claim

 If you have to go to court to settle the claim, your case will likely be decided by a judge or jury.

-The evidence that has been collected during the case will be examined by the judge or jury, so it's essential to preserve your evidence to strengthen your case.
+The judge or jury will examine the evidence that has been collected during the case, so it's essential to preserve your evidence to strengthen your case.

 This means taking a photo of the scene of the accident and of your immediate injuries.
 Keep all of the documents, records, and information about your injuries.

-Any piece of evidence relates to your injury must be kept.
+Any piece of evidence related to your injury must be kept.